Faust (video game): Gameplay

 The game has generic features of post-Myst adventure games.
 Players pass many 360 panoramic screens, and by clicking on objects and manipulating items, they can progress through the level.
 The aim of each of the seven levels is to reveal secrets about the sins each person has committed.
 Once this is achieved, a cutscene will play and the player will commence the next level.

 Plot

 The player assumes the role of an elderly African American man named Marcellus Faust.
 He finds himself in an abandoned amusement park called Dreamland where he meets a mysterious man named Mephistopheles.
 He explains that he and "the boss" are arguing over what should happen to seven souls, and tells you that your job is to arbitrate their cases - to look over the evidence and decide if they are guilty or innocent.
 Through the journeys of the seven characters, the game aims to reveal insights and observations about human nature.
-At the very end it is revealed that the player, not Mephistopheles, is the devil; Faust has had his memory wiped so he can look over these cases objectively.
-He is given the opportunity to swap roles with the owner of the park.
+At the very end it is revealed that Faust is there to officiate a pact between park owner Theodore Moore and Mephisto, resulting in Theodore becoming a demon and Mephisto gaining freedom.
+Faust is given the chance to take over Theodore's place as the keeper of the park, or sell it.